Privacy Policy -

 Lawful basis

-In order to process personal data, the controller must have a lawful basis in applicable law for the processing.
-The lawful basis for our processing of personal data regarding invoice recipients is one of the following:
+In order to process personal data, the controller according to the GDPR must have a lawful basis for the processing.
+We base our processing of your personal data on the following lawful grounds:

 How long do we store your personal data?

 We only save your personal data for as long as necessary for the purpose for which it was collected.
-Depending on the lawful basis, the storage period may be governed by a contract, be dependent on valid consent, or an internal legitimate interest assessment.
+Depending on the lawful basis, the storage period may be governed by legal requirements imposed on us or be determined by an internal legitimate interest assessment.
 In the section “How your personal data is processed” below, we specify the criteria for when the purpose ceases and thus the time when we no longer process your data.

 When we share your personal data with others